dabolichin/dabolichin.github.io/src/pages/index.md

 Ovoko is an online marketplace where car parts sellers, auto dismantlers, and recyclers meet car dealers, mechanics, and enthusiasts.

+As a Head of Engineering at Ovoko I am leading and scaling the Product Engineering here.

 ### [Kilo Health](https://www.kilo.health/)

 #### Director of Engineering | Sep 2022 - Aug 2023

 Kilo Health is one of the leading digital health and wellness companies globally.

+As a Directory of Engineering at Kilo Health I have:

-I am leading the Engineering Guilds @ Kilo Health (Backend, Frontend, Mobile, QA, Infra, IT & Admin) and core teams around them.
+- Leaded the Engineering Guilds (Backend, Frontend, Mobile, QA, Infra, IT & Admin) and core teams around them.
+- Optimized the hiring process for Engineering
+- Built and rolled-out the Engineering performance management framework
+- Improved the communication processes across the Engineering teams
+- Improved and scaled the Observability and Monitoring across multiple Kilo Health products
+- Developed the concept and organized the [Developer Experience meetup event](https://www.meetup.com/developer-experience-vilnius/)
+- Managed costs for shared Engineering services and tools
+- Introduced the FinOps practices
+- Leaded the process of improving the office infrastructure

 ### [TransferGo](https://www.transfergo.com/)